 Remember that larger rocks are more effective in the rock garden than lots of small pieces, but this depends somewhat on how easy it is to move the rocks on to the site.

-This sedimentary rock is high in calcium and is, therefore, no good for acid-loving alpines.
+Limestone is a sedimentary rock that's high in calcium and is, therefore, no good for acid-loving alpines.
 Limestones can be hard or soft and usually have well-defined stratum lines.
 Soft limestones are useless for rock garden construction.
 For conservation purposes, avoid weatherworn surface limestone, which will have been stripped from the landscape.

 Another sedimentary rock, sandstone can be very variable in texture and colour, although sandy colours, browns and reds are usual.
 The most suitable sandstone rocks are those that have well-defined stratum lines.
 Not only will they look more attractive in the rock garden, but they will also be easier to split if necessary.